 Members include those on an NIHR academic path and those who play a recognised NIHR role supporting academic career development.
 They form a key part of the national health research system that is the NIHR.

 NIHR Academy Members range from Masters Studentships through to Professorships and Senior Investigators.
+Membership includes individuals based in both domestic and global health research settings.
 Some also work closely with industry, developing a cadre of research leaders with combined academic, NHS and industry insight and experiences.